GrapheneOS/hardened_malloc/README.md

 along with other hardening for the C standard library implementation.

-For Android, only current generation Android Open Source Project branches will be supported, which currently means pie-qpr2-release.
+For Android, only current generation Android Open Source Project branches will be supported, which currently means pie-qpr3-release and pie-qpr3-b-release.

 ## Testing